devops329/devops/instruction/grafanaK6/grafanaK6.md

 You can use the Google Chrome developer tools to easily record and export a HTTP Archive (HAR) file.
 A HAR file contains all of the HTTP requests and responses made made that are recorded on the DevTools network tab.

 Before you begin you may need to enable the ability to export sensitive data so that your HAR file contains authorization tokens.
-Open DevTools, select the `gear icon (⚙️)` on the top left corner, select `Preferences` and enable **Allow to generate HAR with sensitive data** from the `Network` settings.
+Open DevTools, select the `gear icon (⚙️)` on the top right corner, select `Preferences` and in the `Network` section enable **Allow to generate HAR with sensitive data**.

 ![alt text](enableSensitiveHarExport.png)